-Pomp and Intertext is a blog created and written by Erica Eller.
+Pomp and Intertext is a literature blog created and written by Erica Eller.

 First of all, I know what it’s not.
 Writing commentary doesn’t require special qualifications or well documented research.
-Writing good commentary does not depend on rigorous standards of style, citation or other formal conventions.
-As an editor, I know about those practices and deliberately allow myself freedom to defy them on this blog.
+Good commentary does not depend on rigorous standards of style, citation or other formal conventions.
+As an editor, I know the rules of writing and allow myself to defy them on this blog.

 Perhaps you’ve heard of Pomp and Circumstance, the title of of a series of symphonic marches composed by Sir Elwin Edgar.
 The most famous of these is instantly recognizable as the music used in graduation ceremonies.
 Edgar took the title phrase from Act III, Scene ii of Shakespeare’s Othello: